 Hunter Homeless Connect Day

 Compass Housing has a strong commitment to supporting the homelessness sector and for the past six years, we have provided a coordinator for the annual Hunter Homeless Connect Day which is held each year in Newcastle by the Hunter Homeless Connect Inc charity.
 The day links people experiencing homelessness, doing it tough and at risk of homelessness to vital services such as accommodation and housing providers, health and wellbeing, legal and financial assistance, employment and study.
 It’s a community coalition of government and non-government services and volunteers with in-kind and financial support from organisations, community partners and individuals across the Hunter.

 Compass also partnered with Hunter Homeless Connect Inc in the publication of a book, My Connections Home – Journeys through homelessness in 2017.
 The book explores the reality of homelessness and includes nine emotion charged profiles of formerly homeless Hunter residents, told in their own words.
 Each story details the circumstances that led their narrators into their homelessness, the endless struggles of living without a home, and most importantly the resilience and courage that allowed them to come out the other side.
 The book was launched by His Excellency General The Honourable David Hurley AC DSC (Ret’d), Governor of New South Wales at Hunter TAFE, Hamilton Campus on Wednesday 22nd March 2017.
 All proceeds from sale of the book go to Hunter Homeless Connect Inc.

-In March 2017, Compass hosted an event at City Hall in Newcastle; Ending Homelessness: The Big Ideas, where members of the community came together to hear the following speakers present on various existing concepts in eradicating homelessness.
+In March 2017, Compass hosted an event at City Hall in Newcastle; Ending Homelessness: The Big Ideas, where members of the community came together to hear the following speakers present on various existing concepts in ending homelessness.
 Links to individual presentations can be found by clicking on the names below.